 Educational Studies is an interdisciplinary field centered on social inquiry, imagination, and advocacy.
 The major includes participation in thematically related courses (32 credits), civic engagement experiences, and completion of an advanced integrative project.
 Students may select from one of two emphases – Teaching & Learning or Education & Society.

-The Teaching & Learning track is designed to support students interested in entering the teaching profession.
+The Teaching & Learning emphasis is designed to support students interested in entering the teaching profession.
 Students may begin their teacher education at Macalester and then complete their preparation through a variety of different programs immediately after graduation.
 Areas of teaching supported include a broad spectrum of licenses serving public school students on elementary, secondary, and K-12 levels.
 The Teaching & Learning track also provides excellent preparation for students intending to enter teaching through programs that do not require state licensing such as Urban Teaching Fellows, World Teach, Peace Corp, JET, Montessori or Waldorf training, adult basic or ESL education, museum education, artists-in-residence, community education, etc.

-The Education & Society track provides opportunities for interdisciplinary exploration of pressing social and educational issues on local, national, and international levels.
+The Education & Society emphasis provides opportunities for interdisciplinary exploration of pressing social and educational issues on local, national, and international levels.
 Students selecting this track begin by proposing an integrative theme.
 Suggested themes include: Education, Equity & Diversity, Education Policy, Environmental Education, Urban Education, Civic Education, Youth Development, Media Literacy, Aesthetic Education, Feminism & Education, International/Development Education, Education for Social Justice, and individually designed focal areas.